yagizdemirbas/DSA210Project/README.md

 3. **Visual Representations:**
    - Time-based activity charts (daily, hourly).
-   - Word clouds and thematic visualizations.
+   - Sentiment analysis visualizations.
    - Forecasting graphs showing observed and predicted trends.

 4. **Recommendations:**
-   - Suggestions for content themes and timing to optimize engagement.
+   - Suggestions for content timing and themes to optimize engagement.
    - Insights on how my Twitter activity aligns with personal interests and habits.